Rishana-SKP/Predictive-model-for-Industry-Machinery/README.md

 ### Conclusion

-The best performing model is Naive Bayes with an accuracy of 0.52, specificity of 0.70, and ROC AUC of 0.51 We recommend
+The best performing model is Naive Bayes with an accuracy of 0.52, specificity of 0.70, and ROC AUC of 0.51 , I recommend
 - Collecting more data to enhance model training.
 - Exploring additional feature engineering techniques.
 - Conducting more in-depth hyperparameter tuning for even better performance.